Genroy/streetviewqgiscejv2/README.md

 -
 Open a dockable window inside QGIS
 Click anywhere on the map to open the corresponding Google Street View
-Automatically transform coordinates to WGS84 (EPSG:4326)
+Support coordinates to WGS84 (EPSG:4326)
 Lightweight, simple, and fast
 ---
 ### Requirements
-- QGIS 3.x  or move
+- QGIS 3.4  or move
 - Python 3.x  ormove
 - Qt WebEngine (included in QGIS)
 - A valid Google Maps API key